 A Short History of CBD

 CBD has a long history that dates back to centuries ago.
-It comes from the hemp plant, thought to be one of the first plants to be ever cultivated by humans.
+It comes from the hemp plant, thought to be one of the first plants ever cultivated by humans.
 Evidence of hemp’s cultivation dates back to more than 12,000 years ago.
 However, the first medical use of hemp dates back to 2900 BC.
 This is when the Chinese emperor Shen Yeng.

 Yeng used hemp for its medicinal properties and frequently drank hemp tea.
 Apart from that, the Romans also discovered the use of hemp plants for medical purposes during their military campaigns.
 This includes regions such as North Africa and Europe.